dat-ecosystem/dat/readme.md

 ## Install

-You need to node.js version 0.10 or above.
+You need to install node.js version 0.10 or above.
 We recommend that you install node from the [node website](http://nodejs.org/).

 You can check your node version by running `node -v` on the command line.